 Dry Herb Guide

-Everything you need to know about smoking dried herbs.
-From bongs and pipes to vaporizers and techniques, we've got you covered.
+We have everything you need to know about enjoying dried herbs.
+From devices and accessories, we've got you covered.

 Bongs (Water Pipes)

 Water pipes use water filtration to cool and filter smoke before you inhale, creating a smoother experience that's easier on your throat and lungs.
-If you're sensitive to harsh smoke, a bong is often the most comfortable place to start with traditional combustion.
+If you're sensitive to harsh smoke, a bong is often the most comfortable place to start with traditional combustion since it usually diffuses the smoke more than any other device due to the larger water capacity.

 Best for:

-- Users who enjoy the ritual of packing, lighting, and clearing a water pipe.
+- People enjoy the ritual of packing, lighting, and clearing a water pipe.

 Not as good for:

-- Very discreet use, since bongs produce larger clouds and some smell.
+- Discreet use, since bongs produce larger clouds and some smell, although it can be achieved with the right protocols.

-- Anyone who never wants to deal with water changes or glass cleaning.
+- People who don't want to have to deal with water changes or glass cleaning.

-Why try a bong: If you want classic smoke with maximum smoothness, bongs deliver.
-They're highly customizable, fun to collect, and—when cared for—can be a long-lasting centerpiece of your setup.
+If you want a hearty intake with maximum smoothness, bongs deliver.
+They're highly customizable, fun to collect, and when cared for can be a long lasting centerpiece of your setup.

 Bubblers (Compact Water Pipes)

-- Users who want some water filtration but not a full-size bong.
+- People who want some water filtration in a smaller device than a full size bong.

-- On-the-go or small-space use where you can still access a little water.
+- On the go or small space use where you can still access a small amount of water.

 Not as good for:

-- Huge, extra-long pulls (they have smaller chambers than big bongs).
+- Large, extra long hits since they have smaller chambers than big bongs.

-- Ultra-discreet pocket carry (still bulkier than a tiny pipe or vape pen).
+- Ultra discreet pocket carry since they are still bulkier than a tiny pipe or vape pen.

 - Anyone who wants to avoid water completely.